AkJones2007/agile-user-stories/MortsHardware.md

 As we've seen, we are trying to create a software project that will help manage hardware stores.
 So far in this project we've only created a set of files that represent some business knowledge, inventory and employee data.
 Now we want to move on to create software to help manage these kinds of stores.

 So, the **domain** that we're working in is the "Hardware Store Management" **domain**.
 We're going to need to learn quite a bit about this domain.
-First let's brainstorm and think about who would be using our software.

 **The set of steps we are going to follow are:**